look/query-parser/tutorial/build_a_query_parser.md

 ## Avoiding the foot gun

 Lucene 4.7 added a new `SimpleQueryParser` that improved things quite a bit.
-In Elasticsearch, this is available as `simple_query_string` in the search DSL.
-Unlike `query_string`, `simple_quer_string` is designed to be exposed to end users and reduces the complexity of queries that can be created.
+In Elasticsearch, [this is available as `simple_query_string`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html) in the search DSL.
+Unlike `query_string`, `simple_query_string` is designed to be exposed to end users and reduces the complexity of queries that can be created.

 But even `SimpleQueryParser` is quite powerful in ways you may not want.
 [Users can specify](http://lucene.apache.org/core/6_5_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html):